Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 Ireland doesn't have a huge supply of its own fuel to generate electricity.

-While we have the (rapidly dwindling) Corrib gas field, over 70% of our gas has to be imported from the UK (some of which in turn gets imported via Norway).
+While we have the (rapidly dwindling) Corrib gas field, over 70% of our gas has to be imported from the UK (a lot of which in turn gets imported via Norway).

-And we don’t have any indigenous supply of oil or coal - with most of the latter coming from Russia until very recently.
+And we don’t have any indigenous supply of oil.

 In almost all instances, countries which have to rely heavily on imports for their fuel, face higher prices.